Kiopsy/onCreate/README.md

 ## Overview
 ### Description

 An app to help brainstorm ideas and to create a social media platform for users to share their ideas.
-The app allows users to organize/filter ideas, draw their ideas on a canvas, and distinguish their ideas between global and private feeds.
+Users can login/logout, and register for an account with description details and a profile picture.
+The app allows users to organize/filter ideas, draw their ideas on a canvas, select images from their phone gallery to post, and distinguish their ideas between global and private feeds.
+Users are able to upvote and downvote global posts, and are able to star their own within a private feed.
+Furthermore, users can filter ideas by starred/recents/oldest/top, and can search for ideas using a search view, which uses a mixed autocomplete suggestions between actual text within idea posts and Google Search's Autocomplete API.
+Lastly, users are able to take their post and share to their Instagram stories via an intent if Instagram is downloaded onto their phone.

 ### App Evaluation
 - **Category:** Productivity / Organization